bristlemouth/bm_protocol/src/apps/bm_devkit/BMDK_README.md

 ## Environment Setup

 To get started developing custom applications for the Bristlemouth Development Kit, first you need to setup your developer environment.
 - First, complete the [Initial Setup](../../../ENV_SETUP.md#initial-setup) section in the ENV_SETUP.md doc, then come back here.
-Stop when you get to the "Building/Flashing - Command-line"
+Stop when you get to the section titled "Building/Flashing - Command-line."
 - Create a build directory, and build the Hello World App:
   ```bash
     bristlemouth $ conda activate bristlemouth